amirci/smartview-blog/_posts/2015-08-07-exporting_data.markdown

 ## Exporting the history

-Similar to the releases option, you can export all the stories in the _History_ into a CSV file.
+Similar to the releases option, you can export stories from the _History_ into a CSV file.

 {% include _go_to_history.html %}

-On the history screen there is a button to export to CSV.
+On the history screen there is a <i class="fa fa-download"></i> button to export to CSV.

 {% img /images/sv_history_export.png %}

-Pressing the button will export the stories based on the filter you have selected: _weekly_, _monthly_ or _quarterly_.
+Pressing the button will export the stories based on the period you have selected.

+{% img /images/sv_history_monthly_jun.png %}

+For example if you choose _Monthly_ and then select the month of _June_, when exporting you will get a file called `stories-archive-history-SmartView-Monthly-Jun 2015.csv` with all the completed stories for that month.

 The format is the same as in exporting releases.